 The Coromandel is blessed with hundreds of natural hideaways and secluded beaches making it the perfect place to explore in your motorhome.
 No matter where you go, if you follow the coast you’ll find plenty of incredible things to do.

 Pacific Coast Highway leads you to some of New Zealand's most popular beaches.
-Cathedral Cove and Hot Water Beach are key spots to visit.
+Cathedral Cove and Hot Water Beach, near Whitianga, are key spots to visit.
 Two hours either side of low tide you can dig to unearth hot spring water to feed your very own beachside spa.
 Auckland is only an hour and a half from Thames, so if you’re really missing people, concrete and traffic, it’s an easy day trip.

 For those who are looking to hit the open road for a bit longer, consider heading to locations like Wellington, Nelson or Christchurch in your campervan.